I'm done my finals and it's great to finally be relaxing at home.

 I'm adding to this post after I initially wrote it, just to note that there are already emotionally heart-wrenching things I've experienced in medicine that will be with me forever.

-while I was in Nigeria to find a stilborn infant, fully formed but seemingly asleep, laying abandoned in a kidney pan as the surgeons closed up his mother.
+I won't forget the sight I saw when I walked into an OR while I was in Nigeria to find a stilborn infant, fully formed but seemingly asleep, laying abandoned in a kidney pan as the surgeons closed up his mother.

-And, when I was shadowing an ER doc, I experienced a truck driver dealing with the devestating realization that - even though it was an accident -
+And, when I was shadowing an ER doc, I experienced a truck driver dealing with the devestating realization that - even though it was an accident - he had ended human life.

 Tonight, after writing this post, I tried to fall asleep, but couldn't, because in my head, I could still hear that man crying.